-Collation of documents: Local policies and guidelines on ReSPECT use and the implementation process used when it was introduced will be collated and summarised as contextual information for data collection.
+Collation of documents: Local policies guidelines on ReSPECT use, the implementation process used when it was introduced and interviews with implementation leads will be collated and summarised as contextual information for data collection.

-Observational study: The observational study will be conducted consecutively in each of the six recruited hospitals by a researcher based in that hospital for a period of 2-3 weeks.
-Prior to commencing the study at each site we will visit the hospital to find out about on-take rotas and timetable sessions of observation for at least three acute medicine (with different teams), one surgery and one orthopaedic take at each site.
+Observational study: The observational study will be conducted consecutively in each of the six recruited hospitals by a researcher based in that hospital for a period of approximately 2-3 weeks.
+Prior to commencing the study at each site, we will visit the hospital to find out about on-take rotas and timetable sessions of observation.
+Where completion of ReSPECT processes is infrequent during on-take admissions and post-take ward rounds we will discuss with clinicians when the best time to observe them completing ReSPECT processes is and agree an observation schedule with them.
+Sometimes ReSPECT discussions may be more opportunistic and the researcher and clinician will arrange a way for the clinician to alert the researcher that they are going to conduct a ReSPECT conversation (e.g. telephoning or bleeping the researcher).
+We will conduct observations with at least three acute medicine (with different teams), one surgery and one orthopaedic team at each site.
 This will ensure diversity of practice is observed within each hospital.
-Within each session of observation (usually 4-6 hours within any 24 hours) a researcher will shadow the admitting clinician most likely to complete ReSPECT forms and observe consecutive admissions.
+Within each session of observation (usually 4-6 hours within any 24 hours) a researcher will shadow the clinician most likely to complete ReSPECT forms.
 These will form our cases.
-Approximately 7 clinicians per site will be observed once each.
-We expect up to eight discussions to complete ReSPECT forms will be observed.
-Shadowing will cease after a maximum of eight admissions to limit the burden of participation on the clinician and to allow sufficient time for collection of related data.
-Observations will be timetabled as far as possible for when the admitting clinician will be available over the subsequent 24 hours for interview (see below).
-Session timetabling will be reviewed during the observation period to ensure observation of admissions is spread across the week.
-Observation will continue until data saturation is reached, we have observed a range of admissions (medical, surgical, orthopaedic) across the study sites and initial analysis suggests we have reached data saturation for each specialty/site.
+Approximately 7 clinicians per site will be observed, usually this will be once each, but depending on the pattern of completion of ReSPECT processes the 4-6 hour observation may be split into shorter sessions with the clinician's agreement.
+We expect up to eight discussions to complete ReSPECT forms will be observed with each clinician.
+Shadowing will cease after a maximum of eight ReSPECT discussions to limit the burden of participation on the clinician and to allow sufficient time for clinician will be available over the subsequent 24 hours for interview (see below).
+Session timetabling will be reviewed during the observation period to ensure observations are spread across the week.
+Observation will continue until data saturation is reached, we have observed a range of ReSPECT processes (medical, surgical, orthopaedic) across the study sites and initial analysis suggests we have reached data saturation for each specialty/site.
 We will continue to observe until we also have sufficient cases for sampling for interviews (see below).